JoelMichaelRutter/wax_crate_MS5/README.md

 2. In addition to my keyword research, I've tried to make the inclusion of said keywords as semantic as I can given the layout of the site.
 When admins add records to the shop, they are prompted to bold the keywords such as genres, artist names, and the recommended tracks on the record as well as they main keywords from the keyword research (12" and vinyl" for example)

-3. I've made sure that I have description meta tags throughout the site to describe each pages purpose.
+3. I've made sure that I have description meta tags throughout the site to describe each pages’ purpose.

-4. One of the final ways that I've implemented SEO is by making it clear from the beginning who the business is and what they do by including a paragraph about them on the first page.
+4. Finally, I’ve made it clear to the user from the beginning who the business is and what they do by including a paragraph about the business on the first page.
 This is also interspersed with the keywords from the keyword research and bolded for greater semantic value.

 I'm satisfied that I have implemented sufficient SEO steps as my SEO score on lighthouse is above 90 across the board.
-There are areas where it could be a little higher, but it would mean looking at the layout of site.
+There are areas where it could be a little higher, but it would mean looking at the layout of site as a longer-term project.

 </details>

 <details>
 <summary><b>Email Marketing</b></summary>

-I've embedded a [Mail Chimp](https://mailchimp.com/) sign up form within the footer of my site to collect email addresses from customers.
+I've embedded a [Mail Chimp](https://mailchimp.com/) sign up form within the footer of my site to collect email addresses from users.

-This information can be used in Mail Chimps platform to target these customers with email marketing.
-I've created a mock email within their platform to bring customers attention to specific genres or records that we have in the shop.
+This information can be used within the MailChimp platform to target these users with email marketing.
+I've created a mock email within the platform to bring the customers attention to specific genres or records that we have in the shop.
 You can see a screenshot of the example below:

 <img src="readme-images/wax-crate-email-mail-chimp.png" width="1000" alt="an image of the wax crate mail chimp email">